I love Accessible Beige

 I tend to be drawn to spa-like colors in bathrooms and soft blue-greens or blue-grays are my bent, however, if I were going more neutral then Accessible Beige would win me over.
-Once again, Accessible Beige contrasts nicely against white trim and cabinetry and coordinates with the taupe/brown tones in the backsplash tile below.
+Once again, AB contrasts nicely against white trim and cabinetry and coordinates with the taupe/brown tones in the backsplash tile below.

 Since a lot of bathrooms don’t have much natural daylight coming in, it is worth noting that Accessible Beige does get a bit darker in dimly lit spaces.
-However, since Accessible Beige is already a lighter neutral, it gets more saturated in a positive way: richer and not too dark or gloomy.
+However, since it is already a lighter neutral, it gets more saturated in a positive way: richer and not too dark or gloomy.